nagyistge/fhirbase-demo-app/src/views/tutor.md

 (i.e. [jsonb](http://www.postgresql.org/docs/9.4/static/datatype-json.html) support).

 FHIR describes ~100 [resources](http://hl7-fhir.github.io/resourcelist.html)
-as base StructureDefinitions which by themselves are resources in FHIR terms.
+as base StructureDefinitions, which by themselves are resources in FHIR terms.

 FHIRbase stores each resource in two tables - one for current version and second for previous versions of the resource.
 Following a convention, tables are named in a lower case after resource types: `Patient` => `patient`, `StructureDefinition` => `structuredefinition`.

-For example **Patient** resources are stored in `patient` and `patient_history` tables:
+For example, **Patient** resources are stored in `patient` and `patient_history` tables:

 ```sql